In the following guide, you will get more familiar with the Asset Access section of the InPlayer Dashboard.

 Below that, you have the search bar, along with the option to choose whether to view a list of the active or inactive accesses.

 To use the search bar, click on it, choose the filter you wish to use for your search, and type in your search.
 You can use one of the following filters:

 - asset id

-So, if you wanted to check the access passes for a customer with the email email@example.com, you’d click on the search field, type in customer email, press Enter, type in firstname.lastname@example.org, and press Enter again.
+So, if you wanted to check the access passes for a customer with the email email@example.com, you’d click on the search field, choose the email filter, type in firstname.lastname@example.org, and press Enter.